 These charts suggest to us that the investment return of owning U.S. stocks during the next decade is likely to be sub-par.
 Given the inclination of the Federal Reserve to depreciate the dollar, future stock returns may be positive due to inflation, while inflation-adjusted returns from owning stocks in the future are likely to be weak.

-Among other reasons, significant capital investments on the part of price-insensitive investors have been driving the current overvaluation of the U.S. stock market.
-Price-insensitive investors make capital investments for reasons unrelated to the relationship between price and value.
-Price-insensitive investors today include the following investor categories:
+In our view, significant capital investments on the part of price-insensitive investors have been driving the current over-valuation of the U.S. stock market.
+Price insensitive investors make capital investments for reasons unrelated to the relationship between price and value.
+Price insensitive investors today include the following investor categories:

 - Central banks: In recent years, certain central banks have turned to printing money (to keep their currency exchange rates low) while, at the same time, buying stocks with that printed money.
 The Swiss National Bank, for example, owns about $80 billion in U.S. stocks and has invested $17 billion in U.S. stocks in 2017 year-to-date.
 Unlike private investors, central banks do not make investment decisions to generate economic profits; they make investment decisions to meet monetary policy goals.